Frequently Asked Questions

 Do I need to identify a supervisor for my application?

-You do not need to have identified and confirmed support from a supervisor at application stage.
+Of course you can contact potential supervisors before you make an applications – but you do not need to have identified and confirmed support from a supervisor at application stage.
 Instead, as part of your application we recommend you take a look at the list of supervisors on the website, and look at some of their expertise and their research interests.
 Then, as part of your application, we request that you list at least two potential supervisors (up to a maximum of five).
-We will invite one or more of these potential supervisors to take a look at your application, and to sit on the interview panel should you be invited to that stage of the recruitment process.
+We will invite these potential supervisors to take a look at your application, and some will sit on the interview panel should you be invited to that stage of the recruitment process.

 If I am successful in my application, how will I be allocated a team of supervisors?